Tuesday, December 31, 2024

 Samh 9.29.1342 8:00

-"At least, my lord,” he replied, his whole face flushed with anger, “I might have been spared your mirthfulness upon a subject which has destroyed any happiness that might have been mine.
-Prior to this event, I regarded you as the embodiment of nobleness; you were my standard for all that is great and good in the world.
+"At least,” he replied, his face flushed with anger, “You might have spared me your mirthfulness upon a subject, which has destroyed any happiness that might have been mine.
+Prior to this event, I regarded you as the embodiment of nobleness.
+You were my standard for all that is great and good in the world.
 Now, I have been undeceived—” he said dramatically.
 “I will no longer have confidence in anyone.
-Nothing but the gratitude I owe you as the preserver of my life prevents me from challenging you."
+Nothing but the gratitude I owe you as the preserver of my life prevents me from challenging you to a boxing match.”

-“We have been engaged for three years.
-In their very sitting room, we declared our affection and pledged our mutual faith in each other.
-To the best of my knowledge, she was previously always true to me, and my heart's wildest dreams were more than realized in her unchanging, devoted love.
-I would have sacrificed all that makes life dear if she had but demanded it—all, except her love.
-I came last night to ask her to appoint the date of our marriage, and she received me with coldness.”
-Theodomani’s eyes welled with tears, and Geodor quickly offered him a handkerchief.
+“We have been engaged for almost three years,” Theodomani said, tears welling up in his eyes.
+“In the very parlor where she rejected me, we had declared our affection and pledged our mutual faith in each other.
+To the best of my knowledge, she was previously always true to me.
+My heart’s wildest dreams were more than realized in her unchanging, devoted love.
+I would have sacrificed everything that makes life dear if she had but demanded it—everything, except her love.
+I came to her last night to ask her to appoint a date for our marriage, and she received me with coldness.”
+Geodor offered him a handkerchief.

-"I do not love Miss Gillfillian,” he continued, “but her eyes are dazzled, her judgment misled, and her imagination excited by my title and my reported wealth.
-I can see clearly that she has no feelings for me personally.
-Bereft of these external appendages, she is indifferent."
+“Ah, that’s true.
+I had something to say,” Geodor said, his voice instantly changing to one of heart-felt kindness and sympathy.
+“As I’m not used to making mysteries where none are required, I’ll speak frankly about Miss Gillfillian’s infatuation.
+Believe me, she is the only one who is infatuated.
+I don’t love her nor am I attracted to her.
+However, her eyes are dazzled, her judgment misled, and her imagination excited by my title and my reported wealth.
+I know that she has no feelings for me personally.
+Bereft of these external appendages, she is indifferent.”

-“After you take a leave of absence and with me no longer available for her to see, one of two things will happen: either you will find you no longer can tolerate a woman who would discard you like that or she will realize all she has lost and return to you.”
-After a moment’s pause, he asked, “Have you perfect confidence in my honor?
-Do you consent to taking a break from this city?”
+“After you take a leave of absence, once I am no longer available to her, one of two things will happen: Either you will find you no longer can tolerate a woman who would discard you like that or she will realize all she has lost and return to you.”
+After a moment’s pause, he asked, “Do you have perfect confidence in my honor?
+Will you agree to leave this city?”

 “With the greatest pleasure,” answered the happy Theodomani.
 “I, of course, hope she will resume our relationship when I return.”